ebastyan/ebastyan/README.md

 - 👋 Hi, I’m @ebastyan - Sebastian
 - 👀 I’m interested in ...
-OSINT
+OSINT, HUMINT, GEOINT, Gathering Intell in general :)
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... in DM or by email ebastian